Victorian Railways E type carriage: Parlor cars

 Parlor cars Yarra and Murray were built in 1906 to the E car design, with an open observation car balcony at one end, along with a glass end window and lounge.
 They were used on the Sydney Limited until the introduction of the Spirit of Progress.

 At the end of the train, the parlor cars had a 6 ft-wide open balcony, equipped with folding chairs, surrounded with a wrought-iron fence at waist height and gates (usually kept locked) on either side.
-A glass pane separated the balcony from the 22 ft 6 in-long observation room, with three large windows on either side, twelve comfortable armchairs, and a fixed bench seating three.
+A glass pane and inward-opening door on the non-corridor side separated the balcony from the 22 ft 6 in-long observation room, with three large windows on either side, twelve comfortable armchairs, and a fixed bench seating three.
 Over that was a bookshelf for passengers' convenience.
-A corridor ran along the right-hand-side of the carriage, with four compartments adjacent.
+A corridor ran along the right-hand-side of the carriage (looking from the balcony towards the rest of the train), with four compartments adjacent.
 Respectively, they were the special (private) compartment, a ladies' compartment with the adjacent ladies' toilet (accessed, unusually for the design, from the corridor rather than directly from the compartment), as well as the conductor's compartment, which also contained limited space for luggage and supplies.
-The latter compartment was retrofitted with external swinging doors to assist with loading of goods.
+The latter compartment, and the wall opposite on the corridor side, was retrofitted shortly after entry to service with an external swinging door in place of two window panes to assist with loading of goods.
 Beyond the corridor was a 12 ft 6 in smoking compartment with one long window on each side and five chairs identical to those of the observation compartment.
 The smoking compartment had a door on each side opening to the platform, although one of the chairs had to be moved if the platform was on the compartment side rather than the corridor side.
 A short central corridor led to the inter-carriage vestibule, with a gentlemen's lavatory split over both sides: the toilet on the corridor side and the wash basin on the compartment side.

 All 33 passengers paid an additional parlor car fare on top of the fare for a reserved, first-class seat.
+Seat reservations were introduced in 1917, so it is not clear how seat reservations in Yarra and Murray were managed until then.

 Murray was operational until the 1950s, when it was removed from bogies and placed in the North Melbourne yards as a classroom for staff.
 In the early 1960s, the body was demolished and burned.

 Yarra was restored by the Australian Railway Historical Society in the 1960s and remains in service today.

 State Car No.4 was built in 1912 to a similar exterior design, although the internal fitments were replaced to effectively make the carriage a travelling hotel, with some sleeping compartments.

 Yarra and State Car No.4 are both held at the Seymour Railway Heritage Centre.